MareoRaft/k_combinat_for_sage/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MorseCode for SageMath's documentation!
+MorseCode for Sage Documentation!
 ==================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   partition

 Indices and tables